nkp521/stonks-indicators/user-stories.md

 As a user, I want quick access to common tickers so I can load their charts easily.

 **Details**
 Display a set of buttons for popular tickers (e.g., AAPL, TSLA, AMZN).
 Clicking a button immediately loads that ticker in the chart.
-Rendered using array iteration and implemented with a click event listener.